International Registration Plan

 - Provide proof of Heavy Vehicle Use Tax (HVUT) filing with IRS (Form 2290, Schedule 1), if applicable.

-- Motor Carrier Services will calculate your apportioned registration fees and provide you with an invoice.
+- Commercial Motor Vehicle Office will calculate your apportioned registration fees and provide you with an invoice.

 - Return the invoice and submit the appropriate fees.
-In return, Motor Carrier Services will provide apportioned license plates, and cab cards for each vehicle.
+In return, the Commercial Motor Vehicle Office will provide apportioned license plates, and cab cards for each vehicle.

 The IRP requires that all registrants maintain records to support the reported miles in all jurisdictions.
 Records must be kept for the current registration year plus the previous three years.